Terms and conditions for room hire

 - no spills are left on tables or furniture.

-You can use the kitchens at 63 and 111 George Street.
+You can use the kitchens at 63 and 111 George Street and 53 Albert.
 If you are self-catering, you will need to bring all cups, plates, tea, coffee, sugar, etc. as needed.

 We have hot water urns available at our George St rooms only —but you need to book ahead!

-Catering tables should be set up in the foyer areas of the conference rooms.
+Catering tables should be set up in the foyer areas of the conference rooms, except at 53 Albert St, where set-up is in the rooms.

 Food and beverages may be taken into rooms set up with tables (not for theatre style settings), at your discretion.